Small-leaf Spiderwort (Tradescantia fluminensis) Care Indoors; Watering, Soil, Propagation, Problems

 Low humidity: To increase humidity, set the pot on a wet pebble tray, use a humidifier or grow the plant in a well-lit bathroom, kitchen, laundry area and other moist areas in the home.

-Salts buildup: Regularly flush out accumulated salts from the soil by running a stream of water through the soil until it drains through the drainage hole.
+Salts buildup: Regularly flush out excess salts by running a stream of water through the soil until it drains through the drainage hole.

 Use of hard water: Use chlorine-free water like rain water or filtered water.